High Dune Hike: The Essential Trail at Great Sand Dunes National Park

 Source: National Park Service: Nature & Science at Great Sand Dunes

-It was fascinating to see that, even though footsteps disappeared quickly in the sand and there was no clear path, most people seemed to have chosen the same route we did — which turned out to be a smart one.
-Not many unnecessary downs, which would have meant even more ups.
-Instead, the route involved mostly climbing, with some flat stretches that gave us a break from the steeper parts.
+It was fascinating to see that, even though footsteps disappeared quickly in the sand and there was no clear path, most people seemed to have chosen the same route we did.
+It turned out to be a good on with not many unnecessary downs, which would have meant even more ups.
+Instead, the route involved mostly climbing up, with some flat stretches that gave us a break from the steeper parts.
 Along the way, our sense of distance gradually adjusted, and we became more attuned to the unique rhythm of hiking on sand.

 Hiking High Dune: Trail Details